-- 5.2.4.
-As a result, there will be no net reduction in the number of formal car parking spaces on the Hospital site. - 5.2.5.
+- 5.2.1.
+The proposed parking arrangements for the proposed site are presented in Section 4.4 of this report.
+It has been agreed with the Council that the provision of an additional 25 parking spaces as part of this development proposal accords with Council guidance and is adequate to meet the anticipated parking demands resulting from the proposals and are robust. - 5.2.2.
+As a result, there will be a slight increase of 25 spaces overall in the number of formal car parking spaces on the Hospital site. - 5.2.3.
 The site is located in proximity to bus services which call into the Hospital estate close to the main hospital entrance.
-The bus stop is linked to the application site by good quality pedestrian infrastructure throughout the Hospital site. - 5.2.6.
-The proposed development will replace existing service provision in the Hospital.
+The bus stop is linked to the application site by good quality pedestrian infrastructure throughout the Hospital site. - 5.2.4.
+The proposed development will replace and enhance existing service provision in the Hospital.
 Therefore, having due regard to these factors, it is considered the proposed level of parking provision is sufficient to cater for anticipated demands as well as helping to alleviate parking issues with informal parking at the Hospital.